governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-application.md

   style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
 />

+## Page 1 as an application-domain table of contents

+The application diagram is compact, but it still gives a usable first-pass **table of contents** for the application domain.

+An exhaustive first-pass TOC from the page is:

+1. **Application**
+2. **Application Members**
+3. **Application Member Relationship Type**
+4. **Application Attributes**
+5. **Application Attribute Types**
+6. **Member Attributes**

+The page also includes important framing cues:

+- **L2**
+- **Application**
+- **Deployment**
+- **Service**

+Those cues matter because they suggest the application page is already being read at a particular abstraction level and in relation to both the service layer above and the deployment layer below.
+So even in compact form, the diagram is not only naming application concepts in isolation.
+It is hinting at how application semantics sit inside a wider realization chain.

 ## The application domain at a high level

 At a high level, the application model should help explain: